 The second toe is large, strong, and has a massive claw.

-The third and fourth toes are fused together with the skin but they still have claws while the first claw has no primary use.
+The third and fourth toes are fused with the skin but they still have claws while the first claw has no primary use.

 Kangaroos have short forelimbs having 5 toes on each front foot.